 Wunda Shield, West Australia, 19th Century

-Although widely distributed in the region, the shields appear to have been produced mainly by peoples living in the area between the Gascoyne and Murchison rivers, which drain into Australia’s western coast, and traded to other groups along a vast network of inland exchange routes.
+Although widely distributed in Western Australia, the shield of this type appear to have been produced mainly by peoples living in the area between the Gascoyne and Murchison rivers and traded to other groups along a vast network of inland exchange routes.

 Like many forms of Aboriginal shields, Wunda were used in fighting for protection against projectile weapons, such as spears and boomerangs.
 They were also carried by performers in ritual contexts, especially when ceremonies reenacting specific episodes from the Dreaming (primordial creation period), in which ancestral beings were said to have been armed with shields.